Shared Services Canada System Maintenance Notice

 The applicant or project director cannot also be the research or financial administrator.

-By clicking “Forward” (Forward to SSHRC), the research administrator or financial administrator (institutional approval) certifies that:
+By clicking “Forward” (Forward to SSHRC), the research administrator or designated financial administrator (institutional approval) certifies that:

 - the applicant or project director: